Juussticee/Electrical-Faults-Detection-and-Classification/elec_system/readme.md

 Data can be sent via UDP (for real-time) or uploaded as a CSV file (for batch processing).

-Our UDP server and Flask app communicate on the port 5000
+Our UDP server and Flask app communicate on the port 5005 and flask run on port 5000

 ## 🚀 Setup Instructions
 Clone the Repository